-Reach sits at 480mm on my size Large, the fork exits the 115mm head tube at 64 degrees, and the rear stays are 432mm.
+Reach sits at 480mm on my size large, the fork exits the 115mm head tube at 64 degrees and the rear stays are 432mm.

-The seat angle is around 77 degrees depending on the height of the saddle.
+The seat angle is around 77 degrees, depending on the height of the saddle.
 For example, at minimum insertion and maximum extension, it measures 76 degrees, but if you run the seatpost slammed with the dropper limited to 125mm travel, it will measure closer to 78 degrees.

-Spectral CF8 CLLCTV kit
+Spectral CF8 CLLCTV specifications